Stuartlab-UCSC/cluster-solution-format/README.md

 deficit is easy to code around as libraries for parsing the json into analysis structures can be written and tested with relative ease.

-A best of both worlds solution could implement something similar to [this effort to standardize the mapping of cell annotations to ontology terms](https://github.com/HumanCellAtlas/matrix_semantic_map).
-It gives an example of integration between a well defined json schema loom files.
+A best of both worlds solution could implement something similar to [this effort to standardize the mapping of  annotations to ontology terms](https://github.com/HumanCellAtlas/matrix_semantic_map).
+It gives an example of integration between a well defined json schema and loom files.